Case Study: Health Care Management

-Mrs.Mohima Begum is 87-year- old woman who is diagnosed with dementia.
+Mrs.Mohima Begum is an 87-year- old woman who is diagnosed with dementia.
 She got married in her early 20s.
-She was living with her family in her own flat 10 year ago.
+She was living with her family in her own flat 10 years ago.
 She has three boys and one daughter.
-She was a happy person before she was diagnosed dementia.
-Mrs.B’s behaviour changed drastically after husband passed away.
+She was a happy person before she was diagnosed with dementia.
+Mrs.B’s behavior changed drastically after her husband passed away.
 She started forgetting recent events and persons.
-Because of dementia, she could not manage herself of her daily livings.
-Family started to look for a carer for Mrs B. Her social worker Mrs. Helen Humphreys identified that Mrs. B’s needs has increased and she has to be cared for in a care home that specialises in dementia care.
+Because of dementia, she could not manage her daily livings.
+The family started to look for a carer for Mrs. B. Her social worker Mrs. Helen Humphreys identified that Mrs. B’s needs has increased and she has to be cared for in a care home that specialises in dementia care.

 At first Mrs B was settling in well but soon after, the carer noticed Mrs.B’s strange behaviour as she put herself in a dark room, signs of aggressiveness & stop eating.
-This behaviour was getting worse after she is visited by her son, Jafar.
-Carer started notifying her behaviour changes to the care manager and team leaders.
-Mrs B was referred to mental health team and social services due to her aggressive behaviour and self-neglect.
-They confirmed that she also having mental health issues along with dementia.
+This behavior was getting worse after she is visited by her son, Jafar.
+The carer started notifying her behavior changes to the care manager and team leaders.
+Mrs. B was referred to the mental health team and social services due to her aggressive behavior and self-neglect.
+They confirmed that she also has mental health issues along with dementia.
 They were also able to establish there are some signs of abuse.

 Now the Manager and social worker need to find out where and by whom she is being abused.
-Manager also notified Mrs B’s issues to the safeguarding team who will be able to investigate Mrs B’s property is still awaiting to be sold, as she does not have the mental capacity.
-The Power of attorney for Mrs B is her daughter who can take a decision on behalf of her.
+The manager also notified Mrs. B of issues to the safeguarding team who will be able to investigate Mrs. B’s property is still awaiting to be sold, as she does not have the mental capacity.
+The Power of attorney for Mrs. B is her daughter who can take a decision on behalf of her.